fanck0605/craco-plugin-less/README.md

 ## Further Configuration

-If you need to configure anything else for the webpack build, take a look at the [Configuration Overview section in the `craco` README](https://github.com/sharegate/craco/blob/master/packages/craco/README.md#configuration-overview).
-You can use `CracoLessPlugin` while making other changes to `babel` and `webpack`, etc.
+If you need to configure anything else for the webpack build, take a look at the [Configuration Overview section in the `craco` README](https://github.com/gsoft-inc/craco/blob/master/packages/craco/README.md#configuration).
+You can use `lessPlugin` while making other changes to `babel` and `webpack`, etc.

 ## Contributing